Tarot card games: Deck of cards

 Due to the antiquity of tarot games, the cards are ordered in an archaic ranking.
 In the plain suits, Kings are always high.
 With the exception of modern French tarot and Sicilian tarocchi, the ranking in the Latin round suits (cups and coins) or the French red suits (diamonds and hearts) goes from King (high), Queen, Cavalier, Jack, 1, 2, 3 ...
 10 (low).

+For the purpose of the rules, the numbering of the trumps is all that matters.
+The symbolic tarot images have no effect in the game itself other than influencing the naming of a few of the cards (Fool, Mond, Pagat, Little Man).
+The design traditions of these decks evolved independently, and they often bear only numbers and whimsical scenes arbitrarily chosen by the engraver.
+There are still traditional sequences of images in which the common lineage is visible.
+E.g. the moon that is commonly visible at a corner of the trump card 21 in the Industrie und Glück stems from confusion of the German word Mond, meaning "moon", with Italian mondo and French monde, meaning "world", the usual symbol associated with the trump card 21 on Italian-suited tarots.